CONNECT WITH me ON INSTAGRAM

 Haircuts typically cost from 10,000 to 25,000 pesos.
 So you’re aiming to tip around 50% if you’re happy with your new haircut.
 And this is because your happiness is entirely dependent on the skill of the staff member.
 When your happiness is entirely dependent on the skill of a service worker, tip more.

-I’d also note that I tip when souvenir shopping.
+I’d also note, that I tip when souvenir shopping.
 Because I’m often buying artisanal products as souvenirs.
-And again this is because the quality of these items is based on the skill of the artisan.
+And again, this is because the quality of these items is based on the skill of the artisan.

-How to pay in Bogotá Colombia
+How To Pay In Bogotá Colombia

 I use a Wise digital card through Apple Pay to ‘tap and go’ virtually everywhere I spend money in Bogotá.
-It cuts down the need to carry cash, increasing safety.
+It cuts down the need to carry cash, increasing your safety.

 With the digital Wise cards you can change the card number whenever you want (for free).
 Meaning nobody can skim, scan or otherwise copy your card and drain your funds.

 Wise also saves me a small fortune each year on international transaction fees.
-And because they use the real mid-market rate, it gives me the best exchange rate available in Colombia of all banks.
+And because they use the real mid-market exchange rate, it gives me the best exchange rate available in Colombia of all banks.

 Wise is a traveler, digital nomad and expats best friend in Colombia.
 You can get Wise in under two minutes at www.wise.com or click the banner below.

-The Cost of Travel in Bogotá: How Much Should You Budget?
+The Cost Of Travel In Bogotá: How Much Should You Budget?

 Now that you have a clearer understanding about tipping in Bogota Colombia, let’s move on to the next big question: “Is Bogota Colombia an expensive destination?”
 The answer, of course, depends on your personal travel style and budget.